AR-LABS-CPP/NovaRendererDX12/README.md

+# NOTE
+I've decided to continue my low-level graphics programming journey with Vulkan instead.
+This decision comes from the fact that there just aren’t many resources for DX12, and even the ones that do exist tend to miss some important concepts.
+Vulkan, on the other hand, has an abundance of learning materials—both official resources from Khronos and plenty of YouTube series, articles, and code examples.
+Right now, learning and following along with Vulkan just feels way easier than going with DX12.

 # Nova Renderer (DirectX 12)

 Welcome to the Nova Renderer (DX12) repository.
 This is a personal project I’m working on while learning DirectX 12.
 After spending time with OpenGL, I decided to dive into the low-level world of DX12 and see if I can wrap my head around it, maybe even create something useful along the way.